-- 12.1 All programmes of study will have open access, subject to meeting entry requirements. - 12.2 Where possible, programmes will be delivered by various modes of attendance and flexibility to allow access to as wide a group as possible, promote lifelong learning and support 'educational inclusion'. - 12.3 Programmes of study will be delivered in a manner which is not discriminatory. - 12.4 Wherever possible course content should consider the specific needs of disadvantaged groups. - 12.5 Positive steps will be taken to balance the curriculum in respect of programmes of study for under-represented groups. - 12.6 Learning support will be available to learners with identified needs. - 12.7 Learners are encouraged to discuss requests for leave of absence for the observation of prayer with their tutor.
-Staff are expected to take reasonable steps to provide the learners with support to catch up on their work. - 12.8 Staff may authorise between 15-20 minutes for the observation of prayer.
-Staff will also need to ensure that minimum disruption is caused to learners' programme of study. - 12.9 Staff may authorise absences up to a total of 2 days per academic year for religious observation.
-This will not affect a student's Bursary entitlement. - 12.10 In exceptional circumstances the Assistant Faculty Manager or the Faculty Director may approve additional requests for religious observation.
+- 12.1 All programmes of study will have open access, subject to meeting entry requirements. - 12.2 Where possible, programmes will be delivered by various modes of attendance and flexibility to allow access to as wide a group as possible, promote lifelong learning and support 'educational inclusion'. - 12.3 Programmes of study will be delivered in a manner which is not discriminatory. - 12.4 Positive steps will be taken to balance the curriculum in respect of programmes of study for underrepresented groups. - 12.5 Learning support will be available to students with identified needs. - 12.6 Students are encouraged to discuss requests for leave of absence for the observation of prayer with their tutor.
+Staff are expected to take reasonable steps to provide the students with support to catch up on their work. - 12.7 Staff may authorise between 15-20 minutes for the observation of prayer.
+Staff will also need to ensure that minimum disruption is caused to students' programme of study. - 12.8 Staff may authorise absences up to a total of 2 days per academic year for religious observation.
+This will not affect a student's Bursary entitlement. - 12.9 In exceptional circumstances the Assistant Faculty Director or the Faculty Director may approve additional requests for religious observation.